gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+### AvailablePortFinder

+The class `org.gradle.util.AvailablePortFinder` has been deprecated and will be removed in the next version of Gradle.
+Although this class is an internal class and not a part of the public API, some users may be utilizing it and should plan to implement an alternative.

 ## Potential breaking changes

 Upgraded to Groovy 2.4.4.
 This should be transparent to the majority of users, however it can imply some minor breaking changes.